protocubo/vijka/README.md

 It runs on many different platforms, both native and virtual.

-Of the virtual platforms, it runs on both the Neko VM and the Java VM (or, more preciselly, the various Java VM flavours out there).
-Of these, the Java VM is recomended due to performance and scalability reasons.
+Of the virtual platforms, it runs on both the Neko VM and the Java VM (or, more precisely, the various Java VM flavors out there).
+Of these, the Java VM is recommended due to performance and scalability reasons.

-_Vijka_ also runs natively on all major operating systems (Windows, Mac OSX and Linux), being compiled through a C++ toolchain.
+_Vijka_ also runs natively on all major operating systems (Windows, Mac OSX and Linux), being compiled through a C++ tool-chain.
 Not that anyone would want that, but it should also run on mobile systems (iOS, Android)...
-Ideally, the native (C++ based) binaries should be faster than the Java VM (JVM) and, therefore, recomended for large networks.
-However, due mainly to garbage collector issues (memory management) on the underlying C++ toolchain, that is not true yet.
+Ideally, the native (C++ based) binaries should be faster than the Java VM (JVM) and, therefore, recommended for large networks.
+However, due mainly to garbage collector issues (memory management) on the underlying C++ tool-chain, that is not true yet.

-Therefore, the amazing Hotspot Java VM (be it the Sun/Oracle one, or the OpenJDK one for the Linux users), is still the fastest and so, the recomended alternative.
+Therefore, the amazing Hotspot Java VM (be it the Sun/Oracle one, or the OpenJDK one for the Linux users), is still the fastest and so, the recommended alternative.
 It should also be noted that the JVM actually is faster on Linux than on Windows.